 Once the application has been found admissible, the institution will receive a request for full payment of the cost price of the programme accreditation.
 The fee applicable to this procedure is fixed by the Education Minister of Flanders.
 It covers the costs entailed in the work performed by the panel members (remuneration, travel expenses, hotel accommodation, et cetera), which are paid by NVAO.

-The rate for programme accreditation tailored to the control exerted by institutions is EUR 10,128.
+The rate for programme accreditation customised to own conduct is EUR 10,405.